WHY SHOULD I VACCINATE MY PUPPY?

 Vaccination certificate

-Your vet will keep a record of your pet’s vaccinations and may give you a vaccination 'less than 16 weeks of age,' or ‘vaccination book’ containing the details of each vaccine administered and the date given.
+Your vet will keep a record of your pet’s vaccinations and may give you a vaccination certificate or ‘vaccination book’ containing the details of each vaccine administered and the date given.
 It is signed by the veterinarian as a permanent record and is required as proof of your pet’s vaccination history when going to kennels or shows.